FlexCarver/GruntLessGetMore/README.md

 - change the theme in the config.json file
 - using [UIkit](https://getuikit.com/docs/introduction) as a css framework - with LESS

+### Roadmap

+- This little framework will be extended during the winter semester 2020/2021

 ### License - MIT